dimitri-nicolo/calico/networking/egress-gateway-aws.md

 * You intend to use `t3.large` instances, [these are limited to](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI)
   3 ENIs per host (one of which is the primary) and each ENI can handle 12 IP addresses, (one of which is the primary).
 * So, each host can accept 2 secondary ENIs and each secondary ENI could handle 11 egress gateway pods.
-* Each in-use secondary ENI requires one IP from the AWS subnet (up to 60 in this case) and AWS requires 5 IPs to be reserved so that's up to 65 IPs reserved in total.
+* Each in-use secondary ENI requires one IP from the VPC Subnet (up to 60 in this case) and AWS requires 5 IPs to be reserved so that's up to 65 IPs reserved in total.
 * With 2 ENIs and 11 IPs per ENI, the part of the cluster in this AZ could handle up to `30 * 2 * 11 = 660` egress
   gateways.
-* Since AWS Subnets are allocated by CIDR, a `/22` Subnet containing 1024 IP addresses would comfortably fit the 65 reserved IPs as well as the 660 possible gateways.
+* Since VPC Subnets are allocated by CIDR, a `/22` Subnet containing 1024 IP addresses would comfortably fit the 65 reserved IPs as well as the 660 possible gateways.

 {{site.prodname}} allocates ENIs on-demand so each instance will only claim one of those reserved IP addresses when the